UNCLASSIFIED (U)

 7 FAM 420 Appendix A Humanitarian Grounds

 a.
-The following are examples, and only examples, of considerations the Department takes into account regarding U.S. Government requests for clemency, amnesty, pardon, or release, on humanitarian grounds on behalf of U.S. citizens incarcerated abroad.
-This is not all-inclusive and should not be regarded as a checklist.
+The following are examples, and only examples, of considerations the Department takes into account regarding U.S. Government requests for clemency, pardon, amnesty, or release on humanitarian grounds on behalf of U.S. citizens incarcerated abroad.
+This is not all-inclusive and should not be regarded as a checklist:

-· Health of the prisoner (not guilt or innocence)
+· Health of the prisoner

 · Compelling circumstances relating to the prisoner's family (e.g., imminent death of member of immediate family, sole support, etc.)